-Quarterly Minimum Sampling Requirements Quarter Quarter Months Quarterly Effluent Parameters First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th
+Quarterly Minimum Sampling Requirements Quarter Months Quarterly Effluent Parameters Report is Due First January, February, March Sample at least once during any month of the quarter April 28 th Second April, May, June Sample at least once during any month of the quarter July 28th Third July, August, September Sample at least once during any month of the quarter October 28th Fourth October, November, December Sample at least once during any month of the quarter January 28th

-Note 1 - Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
+- Note 1 Effluent limitations and monitoring requirements for E. coli are applicable only during the recreational season from April 1 through October 31.
 The Monthly Average Limit for E. coli is expressed as a geometric mean.
-The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday).
+The Weekly Average for E. coli will be expressed as a geometric mean if more than one (1) sample is collected during a calendar week (Sunday through Saturday). - Note 2 Total Nitrogen consists of Total Kjeldahl Nitrogen and Nitrate + Nitrite.